Mirror Game - a new opera by Celka ojakangas and Amy punt

 Duration: 90 minutes

-Instrumentation: flute, oboe, clarinet, saxophone, 2 violins, viola, cello, piano, MIDI keyboard with self-developed patches, percussion, fixed media (electronic sounds); piano reduction available.
+Instrumentation: 1 wind player - flute, clarinet, saxophone; string quartet - 2 violins, viola, cello; piano, MIDI keyboard with self-developed patches, percussion, fixed media (electronic sounds).
+Piano reduction available.

 Animated projections with original video game imagery designed by Kristine McIntyre and Kathy Maxwell.